 In 2008 she entered Redwoods Monastery, a Trappistine monastery in Northern California discerning a contemplative vocation as a Catholic nun.
 This was a time of deep immersion in Cistercian/Benedictine spirituality, a life rooted in lectio divina, and the Christian mystical tradition.
 When she completed her novitiate, she discerned she was called back to a more active ministry and left the monastery in 2011.
 She moved to South Florida to be closer to family and began working in campus ministry at Barry University offering spiritual programs, teaching mindfulness, and facilitating community engagement.

 In 2015 Christina began her work with the Global Catholic Climate Movement, an international network of individuals and organizations responding to Pope Francis' call for ecological and social justice.
-As part of her role, she develops materials and programs connecting Catholic social teaching and spirituality with climate activism.
+In her role, she supports the movement's eco-conversion programs and explores ways to cultivate contemplative reflection and prayer into the organization's culture.
 She splits her time with her activism and her retreat and meditation teaching, which she sees as two sides of the same coin of transformation: the contemplative and the active.

 Offering Pope Francis prayer ribbons collected at World Youth Day and a Global Catholic Climate Movement gathering, February 1, 2017.